kanikamathur28/Tetris/Readme.txt

-﻿Readme
+Readme

-1. Extract and place the tetris folder in local Sites folder.
+1. Place the tetris directory in local Sites directory.

 2. Run tetris/tetris_db.sql to create database required for the user info and scores.